If you have a known, suspected or disputed problem with the way your brain works, the neuropsychologists at Mary Free Bed can help.

 If the evaluation is for your child, the length may vary depending on the child’s specific needs.
-For children under the age of 18, a custodial parent is required to sign forms and participate in part of the interview.
-The parent, or an adult designee, should stay on the premises while the child is being evaluated.
+For children younger than 18, a custodial parent is required to sign forms and participate in part of the interview.
+The parent (or an adult designee) should stay on the premises while the child is being evaluated.

 In almost all circumstances, no one will be allowed in the testing room other than the patient and the neuropsychologist.
 The neuropsychologist may decide to allow an exception for a very young children or in very unusual circumstances.